appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/okta.md

 3. In the **Scope** box, specify the scopes to be used by the application during authentication to authorize access to a user's details.
 By default, there are three scopes - `openid`, `email`, and `profile`.
 Appsmith needs `openid` and `email` as mandatory scopes.
 For more information, see [Okta API scopes](https://developer.okta.com/docs/guides/configure-user-scoped-account-management/main/#grant-the-required-scopes).

-4. In the **Attributes** section, add the attributes you want to use as usernames for authentication.
-By default, the attribute **email** is added, indicating that the user's email address is used as the username for authentication.
+4. In the **Username Attribute** box, specify the name of the claim which represents the email of the user.
+The default value is `email`.

 Once you have added the details, click the **SAVE & RESTART** button to save the configuration and restart the instance.